Providence, Rhode Island Population 2019

 Providence was incorporated as a city in 1832.
 The city only continued to grow, with the population climbing significantly during the Civil War.
 Because of its manufacturing, the city thrived during this time.

-At the beginning of the 20th century, Providence was one of the richest cities in the country.
+At the beginning of the 20th century, Providence was one of the wealthiest cities in the country.
 Its manufacturing industry was thriving, and many immigrants came to the area to work in the city’s industrial manufacturing centers.
-More companies came to the area, including Fruit of the Loom and Babcock & Wilcox.
+More companies went to the area, including Fruit of the Loom and Babcock & Wilcox.

 Later, in the 1970s, millions of dollars were spent to revitalize the city.
 This including uncovering the rivers that were paved over, creating river walks and constructing the Providence Place Mall.
 Today, the city is broken up into 25 official neighborhoods.
-Providence is home to many parks, shopping centers, restaurants and historic landmarks and buildings.
-As with most post-industrial cities, poverty is now a problem, with close to 28% of the total population living below the federal poverty line.
+Providence is home to many attractions, including parks, shopping centers, restaurants, historic landmarks, and buildings.
+As with most post-industrial cities, poverty is now a problem, with close to 28% of the total population living below the federal poverty line according to the recent census information.
 Recent increases in median housing prices have further contributed to this problem.
-The city has been also working to rebrand itself to emphasize its cultural and educational opportunities.
+The city has also been working on rebranding itself to emphasize its cultural and educational opportunities.

 Recent estimates show that Providence has a population of over 179,000 residents.
 The city is over 20 square miles in area, and it has a population density of over 9,676 people per square mile.